Techary/Leavers-Process-CloudOnly/README.md

 ### How to use
 1. Right click the `Leavers_Process365.ps1` file in this repo, and select 'save link as'.
-2. Save it to a location, ensureing it keeps the `.ps1` file type.
+2. Save it to a location, ensuring it keeps the `.ps1` file type.
 3. Browse to the location you saved the file to, right click the file and select `open with powershell`.